-- if it concerns data which has not yet been processed or has not been evaluated, or internal policies of the obligated entity, or the request is incomprehensible or too general; - if the information was passed on to the obligated entity by a person who was not obligated by law and did not give prior written consent to the disclosure of this information; - if disclosure of the information could adversely affect the protection of the environment in the locations to which the information relates; - Disclosure of information may also be refused if the applicant seeks information relating to ongoing criminal, misdemeanour or disciplinary proceedings; if its disclosure would jeopardise or frustrate the purpose of the proceedings, in particular ensuring the right to a fair trial; and if disclosure of the information could jeopardise the equal standing of the parties in a judicial, arbitration, administrative or similar proceedings.
+- if it concerns data which has not yet been processed or has not been evaluated, or internal policies of the obligated entity, or the request is incomprehensible or too general; - if the information was passed on to the obligated entity by a person who was not obligated by law and did not give prior written consent to the disclosure of this information; - if disclosure of the information could adversely affect the protection of the environment in the locations to which the information relates; - if the applicant seeks information collected within the framework of preparatory proceedings (investigations) in criminal matters, or if the information concerns pending proceedings and decisions on misdemeanours and other administrative offences which are not final and conclusive. - Disclosure of information may also be refused if the applicant seeks information relating to ongoing criminal, misdemeanour or disciplinary proceedings; if its disclosure would jeopardise or frustrate the purpose of the proceedings, in particular ensuring the right to a fair trial; and if disclosure of the information could jeopardise the equal standing of the parties in a judicial, arbitration, administrative or similar proceedings.

-National law does not explicitly take into account the grounds for refusing access to information in connection with international relations, national defence or public security.
+The nN ational law does not explicitly take into account the grounds for refusing access to information in connection with international relations, national defence or public security.

+The Act on Access to Information on the Environment further regulates areas where a potential disclosure of information would affect other interests protected by special laws.
 Disclosure of information will be refused if it is excluded by the protection of classified information, protection of personal or individual data or protection of personality, protection of intellectual property or protection of trade secrets.
 However, the protection of the interest in the protection of personality may be broken in favour of providing information on the perpetrator of an activity polluting or otherwise endangering or damaging the environment contained in a final and conclusive decision in a criminal case, misdemeanour or other administrative offence.
 Disclosure of the information may also not be denied in the case of information on emissions into the environment, or if the reason for the refusal should be the protection of personal or individual data or the protection of personality or trade secrets.